oceanprotocol-archive/dev-ocean/doc/refactoring_design.md

 * **Governance**: it governs the available assets and services in Ocean network.
 For example, it whitelists new service agreement templates through TCR & Voting.
 * **Tribe**: it controls the registry of membership for each service agreement template; defines TCR based registries for permission, which has whitelisted members who can provide or consume the service.
 Tribe is part of Governance module.
 * **Dispute Resolution**: resolves the disputes between consumer and provider through voting or TCR.
-* **Block Reward**: Ocean network will periodically release block reward (i.e., new minted ERC20 Ocean tokens) to reward the providers of data commons.
-Note provider of data commons must be randomly selected to fulfill the service requests so that they have the equal probability to receive block rewards.
+* **network reward**: Ocean network will periodically release network reward (i.e., new minted ERC20 Ocean tokens) to reward the providers of data commons.
+Note provider of data commons must be randomly selected to fulfill the service requests so that they have the equal probability to receive network rewards.
 * **Access Control**: it is the controller contract which grant access to actors after depended conditions are fulfilled.
 The access token can be delivered in two approaches: secret store and OEP10.
 * **Payment**: it handles all payment processing, including lock payment, release payment and refund payment.